jmstujenske/Matlab_FastTiffReadWrite/README.md

 Rough benchmarks (will depend on your hardware.
 SSD highly recommended):

-512x512x50000 uint16 tiff stack should read in about 2 minutes.
+512x512x50000 uint16 tiff stack should read in to Matlab memory in about 2 minutes with bigread4.
 Speed up is about 20% faster than bigread2.
-(If tifftags are unevenly spaced as done by functions like saveastiff, may be slower and the same speed as bigread2).
+(If tifftags are unevenly spaced as done by functions like saveastiff, may be the same speed as bigread2).

 The same data should write to disk in about 2.5 minutes.

-Reading and writing should only be slightly slower than for binary files.
+Reading and writing should be negligibly slower than for binary files, but with image data parameters saved.
 If tiff files are saved with FastTiffSave, they can be memory mapped in Matlab using the memory_map_tiff.m function!

 TiffViewer should be able to open the above tiff stack in about 5 seconds.

-If RAM on your device is too low to hold all image data in memory at the same time, you can load in chunks and directly use the
+If RAM on your device is too low to hold all image data in memory at the same time and you want to write a tiff file, you can loop through holding chunks of the data in memory and directly use the
 Fast_BigTiff_Write class to write in a loop.
 Look in the FastTiffSave code for how to use the class.

-All questions and comments to jms7008@med.cornell.edu